armory/docs/content/en/docs/installation/aurora-install.md

 ### `armory.cloud` block location

 In Armory Enterprise 2.26.3, the location of where you put the `armory.cloud` config block is different from other versions.
+Additionally, there is an additional config block for `spec.spinnakerConfig.profiles.gate.spinnaker.extensibility` that contains information for the plugin named `plugins`.

 {{< tabs name="KnownIssue" >}}
 {{% tabbody name="Operator" %}}

 Your Kustomize patch file should resemble the following where `armory.cloud` is a child of the `gate` and `orca` blocks instead of a `spinnaker` block: